Skip to main content

 1. Generate a JSON Web Token (JWT).

-2. Include it in each API request as: Authorization: Bearer <TOKEN>.
+2. Include the token in each API request as: Authorization: Bearer <TOKEN>.

 Example request using a token: